junxit/us-congress-bills-113/bill.md

 >       - **(i)** award not less than 3 grants under this section;
 >       - **(ii)** wholly fund each grant awarded under this section, without making continuation awards; and
 >       - **(iii)** fully obligate the funds appropriated for the purpose of awarding grants under this section in the fiscal year for which such grants are awarded; and
->     - **(B)** midway through the grant period of each grant awarded under this section to a State entity, review the grant to determine whether the State entity will meet the agreed upon uses of funds in the State entity’s application, and if not, reallot the grant funds that will not be used to other State entities during the succeeding grant competition under this section.
+>     - **(B)** midway through the grant period of each grant awarded under this section to a State entity, review the grant to determine whether the State entity will meet the agreed upon uses of funds in the State entity’s application, and if not, reallot the grant funds that will not be used for such agreed upon uses of funds to other State entities during the succeeding grant competition under this section.
 >   - **(4)** *Diversity of Projects* Each State entity receiving a grant under this section shall award subgrants under this section in a manner that, to the extent possible, ensures that such subgrants—
 >     - **(A)** are distributed throughout different areas, including urban, suburban, and rural areas; and
 >     - **(B)** will assist charter schools representing a variety of educational approaches.